 Wrangler JL Rubicon – Build Log

-As mentioned in Curb Weight I’m planning to use a 2022 Wrangler JL Rubicon 2 Door as my base vehicle.
+As mentioned in Curb Weight I’m using a 2023 Wrangler JL Rubicon 2 Door as my base vehicle.
 Without going into a lot of detail about its characteristics, it is probably the most capable off-road vehicle available off the showroom floor in Australia.
 So there isn’t much development required to get it prepared for overland expedition use.
 In fact many sources suggest that the majority of failure in overland vehicles comes from owner installed after-market options, so to minimise the expense and effort I’ll only be changing what is necessary.

 Reverting Australian “Nerfs”

-To comply with Australian regulations Jeep have made a few Nerfs to the Australian Rubicon specifications.
-These include fitting “low-rider” front fenders, and most importantly fitting very small tires (equivalent to those delivered on the Sport and Sahara models).
+To comply with Australian regulations Jeep have made a few Nerfs to the specification for the Rubicon.
+These include fitting “low-rider” front guards, and most importantly fitting very small tires (equivalent to those delivered on the Sport and Sahara models).
 There are a few other shortcuts that need to be remedied too.

 Tire Nerf

-The Wrangler JL Rubicon was developed to support 35″ tires, and is delivered in the USA with 33″ LT285/70R17 tires.
+The Wrangler JL was developed to support 35″ tires in the Rubicon X model, and is delivered in the USA with 33″ LT285/70R17 tires.
 Yet in Australia it is delivered with LT255/75R17 tires.
-This directly costs 20mm of ground clearance (under the differentials), and affects entry, exit, and break-over angles.
+This directly costs 25mm of ground clearance (under the differentials), and affects entry, exit, and break-over angles.

-So we’ll specify a new tire closer to the OEM specification, but more appropriate for overlanding, with the following characteristics.
+So we’ll specify a new tire closer to the USA Rubicon X OEM specification, but more appropriate for overlanding, with the following characteristics.

 • Rugged Terrain (All Terrain) tire